 Skipping straight to delegation.
 Delegation without relationship and feedback creates confusion and resentment.
 The sequence matters.

-Treating One-on-Ones as status updates.
-If you’re using the time to review task progress, you’ve turned it into a meeting — not a relationship-building conversation.
+Treating one-on-ones as status updates.
+If you’re using the time to review task progress, you’ve turned it into a meeting, not a relationship-building conversation.
 The direct’s time comes first.
+If you need a status mechanism, build a weekly operating rhythm instead.

 The Map of the Universe and Your Broader Management Practice

 Think of the Map as answering the question every manager eventually faces: what should I actually be spending my time on?
-The answer is consistent, deliberate investment in the people who do the work.
-Everything else follows from that.
+The answer, backed by decades of practice and reinforced by the latest research from Gallup, Microsoft, and McKinsey, is consistent, deliberate investment in the people who do the work.

 Frequently Asked Questions

-Manager Tools suggests the practical limit is around 8 directs for weekly One-on-Ones.
+Manager Tools suggests the practical limit is around eight directs for weekly one-on-ones.
 Beyond that, the time investment becomes difficult to sustain.
-If you have more directs, consider whether the span of control is appropriate or whether you need to adjust the cadence for some.
+With spans of control now averaging 12+ in many organizations, some managers use a tiered approach: weekly with newer or developing team members, biweekly with experienced, high-performing directs.
+If you have significantly more, the span of control itself may need to be addressed.

 Manager Tools recommends weekly because relationships and performance issues don’t pause for biweekly meetings.
-Monthly One-on-Ones are too infrequent to build a real feedback loop.
+Monthly one-on-ones are too infrequent to build a real feedback loop.
 If weekly feels impossible, start biweekly and work toward weekly as capacity allows.
+The key is consistency: a biweekly meeting that never gets canceled is better than a weekly meeting that gets skipped half the time.

 Where can I learn more about the Manager Tools framework?